 Cooktown depended on the mining of gold for its survival, and after the removal of 55 tons of alluvial gold, 8 years later production began to decline.
 By the turn of the century the population was barely 2,000, but with the growing pearling, tin and cattle industries the town managed to survive with its town status.
 During the second World War most of the town was evacuated.
 Cooktown survived once again and today it is a small village that is the Heart of Cape York and slowly increasing interest as a tourist attraction.

-The surrounding region south of Cooktown hosts a diverse range of flora & fauna and show cases some of Queensland’s best frontier history.
+The surrounding region south of the village of Cooktown hosts a diverse range of flora & fauna and show cases some of Queensland’s best frontier history.
 The nature is second to none, the Aboriginal culture of the Quinkan extremely interesting and the regions scenery awesome.
 The foreshore of Cooktown with its monuments pays tribute to early explorers’ courage and the Cooktown cemetery with history written on the stones and Chinese shrines, with the Miribilli wall telling traditional stories of Aboriginal ancestors.
-The James Cook Museum (most of the year only open 15 hours per week), Grassy Hill light house and look out and Cherry Tree bay a must.
+The James Cook Museum (Closed until July 2020), Grassy Hill light house and look out and Cherry Tree bay a must.

 Aboriginal Rock Art Tours